 Shipping: When you contact me to order an instrument, I'll need your ZIP code in order to calculate a shipping estimate.
-U.S. and international orders are shipped via the U.S. Postal Service unless the buyer specifies another carrier.
+U.S. orders of instruments are usually shipped via UPS, and international orders are shipped via the U.S. Postal Service, unless the buyer specifies another carrier.
 I will not mark your purchase as a gift, declare a lower value, or commit any other customs fraud, so don't ask.
 When I ship, I'll send you the tracking number via email.

 All string orders are shipped via the Postal Service.

 I work 50–60 hours a week and have many other responsibilities in addition to Emando.com, so some orders can take a day or three to ship.
 If you need your item by a specific date, please notify me when you order.